Connect with others who understand.

 Medically reviewed by Maybell Nieves, M.D.

-Did you know that the side effects of some breast cancer treatments — such as hormonal therapy, chemotherapy, and bone drugs — can affect your dental health?
-Your dental health is an important part of your overall physical and mental health.
+Did you know that the side effects of some breast cancer treatments, such as hormonal therapy, chemotherapy, and bone drugs, can affect your teeth, gums, and mouth?
+Your dental health is an important part of your overall physical health and quality of life.

-Continue reading to learn more about how various breast cancer treatments can affect your oral health.
+Read on to learn how various breast cancer treatments can affect your oral health.

 1. Gum Problems